any-docs/css/content/reference/properties/caret-color/index.md

 The caret may appear in `<input>` elements of type `password`, `text`, `search`, `tel`, and `email`.
 No caret exists with date, `color`, `hidden`, `radio`, or `checkbox` input types.
 Some browsers display a caret with the `number` input type.
 It is possible in some browsers to make a caret appear in elements that never have text content — for example, by setting [`appearance: none`](/reference/properties/appearance) and adding the `contenteditable` attribute.
 However, this is not recommended.

 A caret may be displayed in an editable element or its descendants, provided the editability is not disabled, for example by setting a descendant element's `contentEditable` attribute to `false`.
-If an element is not editable or selectable, for example if {{cssxref("user-select")}} is set to `none`, the caret should not appear.
+If an element is not editable or selectable, for example if `user-select` is set to `none`, the caret should not appear.

 ### Caret versus cursor